musman-uk/portfolio/acknowledgements/README.md

 ## 🤝 Acknowledgements

-This is a space to recognise and appreciate the resources, inspirations, and support that help shape this portfolio, since no work is created in isolation.
-While I am thankful, the work itself is authored and continually reviewed by me, and I take full responsibility for it.
+This is a space to recognise and appreciate the resources, inspirations, and support that shape this portfolio, since no work is created in isolation.
+While I am deeply thankful for this, the work itself is authored and continually reviewed by me, and I take full responsibility for it.